The Advantage of Local Marketing for Utah Small Businesses

-At a certain point, the decision that Google made that companies on their platform would be reviewed by customers at a local level is one of the most significant factors in how the Internet has developed in the past few decades.
-Even companies with a global reach must compete locally for online reviews.
-This factor has given small, locally owned businesses a fighting chance against larger companies if they can generate positive reviews online.
+At a certain point, the decision that Google made that companies on their platform would be reviewed by customers is one of the most significant factors in how the Internet has developed in the past few decades.
+Even companies with a global reach must compete in their area for online reviews.
+This factor has given small, locally-owned businesses a fighting chance against larger companies if they can generate positive reviews online.

-In particular industries, like the restaurant industry, where location and availability to customers are critical, a locally owned eatery can readily compete against big corporate brands to produce superior products and services if their customers say so online.
+In particular industries, like the restaurant industry, where location and availability to customers are critical, a small eatery can readily compete against big corporate brands to produce superior products and services if their customers say so online.
 This fact doesn’t suggest a high-quality café will drive McDonald’s out of business.
-It merely gives the local shop a chance to carve out a specialty niche market.
+It merely gives the great mom and pop shop a chance to carve out a specialty niche market.

 Understanding your Local Market

-As you consult with a digital marketing agency, you’ll need to understand the exact local areas where you want to be found by customers.
+As you consult with a digital marketing agency, you’ll need to understand the exact areas where you want to be found by customers.
 SEO specialists will examine your area very precisely to know locations to target your website.
 They will research to see how people in your area search.
-For example, customers in Salt Lake County and the surrounding suburbs may search for a professional by typing in the keyword phrase followed by the local clarifier, “Salt Lake City,” even if they don’t exactly live in the city itself.
+For example, customers in Salt Lake County and the surrounding suburbs may search for a professional by typing in the keyword phrase followed by the neighborhood clarifiers.
+Consumers in a large metropolitan area will put “Salt Lake City,” into their query phrase, even if they don’t exactly live in the city itself.
 A certain number of search terms may be searched for by the state of “Utah” in it.

-Sometimes community residents don’t even put a local term when they search, but they assume the search engine will know where they are when they type in their search terms.
+Sometimes community residents don’t even put a local term when they perform a query, but they assume the search engine will know where they are when they type in their search terms.
 Some keyword phrases have what we would consider local intent.
-For example: “remodeling contractors” suggests the searcher is looking for a local business even though they haven’t explicitly put in a local term.
+For example: “remodeling contractors” suggests the searcher is looking for a nearby business even though they haven’t explicitly put in a local term.
 Deciphering specific intent around keywords is a tricky process, requiring a lot of skill and investigation by the digital marketing analyst.